-Sage for Smudging and Wellness by Christie Smirl
+Sage for Smudging and Wellness by Dr. Christie Smirl

 Sage (Salvia apiana) is a perennial shrub that is native to the southwestern United Sates and northwestern Mexico.
 Sage belongs to the mint family with rosemary, oregano, lavendar, thyme and basil.
 Native Americans call sage qaashil in Luiseno, shihtaay or palhtaay in Kumeyaay , kasilile in Tongva, we’wey in Chumash, qas’ily in Chahuilla, shaliai in Paipai and Ihattay in Cochimi.